-MOTS-c Peptide and Potential Effects on Insulin & Inflammation
+MOTS-c Peptide and Studies in Insulin & Inflammation

 by | Feb 7, 2023 | Research

-Peptides consist of chains of amino acids that play a crucial role in many biological processes.
-One such peptide, MOTS-c (mitochondrial ORF of the 12S rRNA type-c), has recently emerged as a potential key player in maintaining good health.
-MOTS-c is naturally produced in the human body, is found in mitochondria, and is considered the powerhouse of the cell.
+Peptides consist of chains of amino acids that may play a crucial role in many biological processes.
+One such peptide, MOTS-c (mitochondrial ORF of the 12S rRNA type-c), has recently emerged, found in mitochondria, which is considered the powerhouse of the cell.

 This peptide is encoded in the mitochondrial genome and appears to be able to regulate nuclear gene expression in the mitochondria in response to various factors, such as metabolic stress.
-Laboratory experiments suggest that it may have anti-aging, anti-inflammatory and metabolic benefits.
-However, the true potential of MOTS-c has yet to be thoroughly studied, and further research is needed to determine the whole spectrum of its effects.
+Laboratory experiments suggest that it may have anti-cell aging, anti-inflammatory and metabolic characteristics, though these are research hypotheses.
+The potential of MOTS-c has yet to be thoroughly studied, and further research is needed to determine the whole spectrum of its action.

 MOTS-c Peptide Overview

-MOTS-c is a peptide that is naturally produced in the human body.
-It is a component of mitochondria, the cellular organelles responsible for producing energy.
+MOTS-c is a naturally produced component of mitochondria, the cellular organelles responsible for producing energy.
 The structure of the peptide consists of 16 amino acids and bears the sequence H-Met-Arg-Trp-Gln-Glu-Met-Gly-Tyr-Ile-Phe-Tyr-Pro-Arg-Lys-Leu-Arg-OH.

-Preliminary research investigates its potential for managing age-related diseases, including diabetes, cardiovascular diseases, osteoporosis, postmenopausal obesity, and Alzheimer’s disease.[1]
+Preliminary research investigates its potential spectrum of action.[1]
 The studies report, “Under stress conditions, MOTS-c translocates to the nucleus where it regulates a wide range of genes in response to metabolic dysfunction.”
-Thus, MOTS-c is thought to regulate energy metabolism and may have anti-inflammatory and anti-aging effects.
+Thus, MOTS-c is thought to regulate energy metabolism and may have anti-inflammatory and anti-cell aging characteristics.

-MOTS-c Peptide Research in Insulin Resistance, Metabolism, and Muscle
+MOTS-c Research in Insulin Resistance, Metabolism, and Muscle

-One of the most actively researched potential benefits of MOTS-c is its effects on insulin resistance and metabolic health.
+One of the most actively researched potentials of MOTS-c is its action on insulin resistance and metabolic function.
 Several animal studies suggest MOTS-c may help improve glucose metabolism in metabolic disorders such as insulin resistance by targeting skeletal muscles.[2]
-This mechanism of action may work by enhancing glucose uptake by skeletal muscles and also helps decrease levels of visceral fat.
+This mechanism of action may work by enhancing glucose uptake by skeletal muscles and may also helps decrease levels of visceral fat.

 One of these studies reports that MOTS-c targets the skeletal muscle and inhibits the folate cycle and its tethered de novo purine biosynthesis, leading to AMPK pathway activation.[3]
-As a result, MOTS-c treatment in mice appeared to prevent age-dependent and high-fat-diet-induced insulin resistance and diet-induced obesity.
+As a result, MOTS-c exposure in mice appeared to mitigate age-dependent and high-fat-diet-induced insulin resistance and diet-induced obesity.

-MOTS-c may also help improve metabolic health by stimulating the “browning” of white (beige) fat and increasing thermogenesis in fat tissue.[4]
-These effects of MOTS-c are believed to be mediated by the activation of the ERK signaling pathway.
+MOTS-c may also help improve metabolic function by stimulating the “browning” of white (beige) fat and increasing thermogenesis in fat tissue.[4]
+These potential actions of MOTS-c are believed to be mediated by the activation of the ERK signaling pathway.

-MOTS-c has also shown promise in studies on managing gestational diabetes, a type of diabetes that occurs due to increased insulin resistance in pregnancy.[5]
-In a GDM mouse model, daily administration of MOTS-c during pregnancy appeared to significantly reduce hyperglycemia, improve insulin sensitivity and glucose tolerance, and reduce birth weight and risk of offspring death.
+MOTS-c has also shown promise in studies in gestational diabetes, a type of diabetes that occurs due to increased insulin resistance in pregnancy.[5]
+In a GDM mouse model, daily exposure to MOTS-c during pregnancy appeared to significantly reduce hyperglycemia, improve insulin sensitivity and glucose tolerance, and reduce birth weight and risk of offspring death.

-MOTS-c peptides may have a protective effect on the heart muscle due to improved mitochondria function in the myocytes.
+MOTS-c peptides may exert a protective action on the heart muscle due to improved mitochondria function in the myocytes.
 According to one study in a murine model of heart failure, the peptide appeared to reduce the inflammation response and improve cardiac function.[8]
 The peptide also appeared to activate the AMPK pathway, reduce cell apoptosis, and improve the antioxidant capacity in the heart of the mice.

-MOTS-c may also help reduce the adverse effects of type 2 diabetes on the heart, as studies in diabetic rats reported that peptide administration appeared to result in improved myocardial mitochondrial damage, preserved cardiac systolic and diastolic function, and altered 47 disease-causing genes related to apoptosis, immunoregulation, angiogenesis, and fatty acid metabolism.[9]
+MOTS-c may also help reduce certain adverse actions of type 2 diabetes on the heart, as studies in diabetic rats suggested that peptide exposure appeared to result in improved myocardial mitochondrial damage, preserve cardiac systolic and diastolic function, and altered 47 disease-causing genes related to apoptosis, immunoregulation, angiogenesis, and fatty acid metabolism.[9]

-Researchers report that MOTS-c may also improve mechanical heart efficiency, enhance heart systolic function, and show a tendency to improve diastolic function in healthy mice.[12]
-These results suggest that MOTS-c could help to optimize the cardiovascular benefits of athletic training.
-Scientists also suggest that MOTS-c may have heart function benefits similar to exercise via activating the NRG1-ErbB4-C/EBPβ pathway.[13]
+Researchers report that MOTS-c may also improve mechanical heart efficiency, enhance heart systolic function, and show a tendency to improve diastolic function in mice.[12]
+These results suggest that MOTS-c might help to optimize the cardiovascular function.
+Scientists also suggest that MOTS-c may have heart function action similar to physical stimulation via activating the NRG1-ErbB4-C/EBPβ pathway.[13]

-By activating the phosphorylated AMPK, MOTS-c may provide benefits for bone health.
-One study reports that in a murine model of osteoporosis, MOTS-c treatment appeared to significantly inhibit osteoclast differentiation and reduce bone loss, as determined by micro-CT examination.[14]
+By activating the phosphorylated AMPK, MOTS-c may provide positive impacts on bones.
+One study reports that in a murine model of osteoporosis, MOTS-c exposure appeared to inhibit osteoclast differentiation and reduce bone loss, as determined by micro-CT examination.[14]
 The scientists concluded that “MOTS-c may exert as an inhibitor of osteoporosis via AMPK dependent inhibition of osteoclastogenesis.

 Disclaimer: The products mentioned are not intended for human or animal consumption.
 Research chemicals are intended solely for laboratory experimentation and/or in-vitro testing.
 Bodily introduction of any sort is strictly prohibited by law.
 All purchases are limited to licensed researchers and/or qualified professionals.
 All information shared in this article is for educational purposes only.